Typeclasses

 But this code fails to compile because Haskell doesn't normally allow overloading.
 That leaves us with two choices:

-1. Use a different symbol for the Integer definition.
+1. Use a different symbol for the Int definition.

 2. Define a typeclass that imposes the ? operation on any participating type.